amr-abdeltawab-ahmed/FunctionsApp/README.md

 # FunctionsApp

-Function Solver.
-Build a set of classes that allow you to build and modify functions at runtime using tools similar to those in the STL <functional> library.
+Function Solver. a set of classes that allow you to build and modify functions at runtime using tools similar to those in the STL <functional> library.
 We have the following abstract class: class Function
 {